-Ronald Chapman Sr. has over 30 years of experience practicing law and has been representing health professionals for more than 25 years.
-He is the founder of Chapman Law Group, a firm dedicated to health law and the representation of health professionals, health care providers and facilities, correctional health care providers and professional liability insurers.
-Ron is licensed and actively practices in both Florida and Michigan.
-Ron’s primary practice focuses on the defense of health care professionals and organizations, including county sheriffs and private correction contractors.
-His area of practice includes health care correctional law, professional licensing, medical malpractice defense, health care fraud, Stark, AKS, false claims, peer review, credentialing, administrative law, criminal law (health care only) and compliance.
+Ronald Chapman Sr. has over 30 years of experience practicing law and has been representing health professionals for more than 25 years in Florida and Michigan.
+He is the founder of Chapman Law Group, a Troy, Michigan-based law firm dedicated to health law and the representation of health professionals, health care providers and facilities, correctional health care providers and professional liability insurers.

 Ron is passionate about health law and the representation of health care professionals, providers and third parties working in the health care industry.
 He has built a team of attorneys at Chapman Law Group that share his passion for health law.
-As our team leader, Ron brings together talented attorneys dedicated to helping health care professionals protect their career, practice, and professional integrity.
-Ron recognizes the effort it takes to become a licensed health care professional and pledges the firm’s support in protecting their investment.
+As the firm’s team leader, Ron brings together talented attorneys dedicated to helping health care professionals protect their career, practice, and professional integrity, particularly when it comes to compliance laws for health care.
+Ron recognizes the effort needed to become a licensed health care professional and pledges the firm’s support in protecting their investment.

-Ron grew up in Dearborn, Michigan and joined the United States Air Force after graduating from high school.
+A native of Dearborn, Michigan, Ron joined the U.S. Air Force after graduating from high school.
 He continued his education while on active duty and graduated from California State University, Sacramento (BA Cum Laude 1979), University of Southern California School of Public Administration (MPA 1980).
-After receiving his Honorable Discharge from the Air Force in 1980, he began his career as a public administrator for the City of Dearborn.
-Ron was the Assistant Director of Public Works prior to joining the staff of William Lucas, Wayne County Michigan’s first County Executive.
+After receiving his Honorable Discharge from the Air Force in 1980, Ron began his career as a public administrator for the City of Dearborn.
+He served as Assistant Director of Public Works prior to joining the staff of William Lucas, Wayne County Michigan’s first County Executive.
 In 1985, Ron became the Chief of Staff for Wayne County, Michigan, the third largest county in the United States.

-As an attorney, Ron pursued his dream of becoming a successful trial attorney handling a variety of cases.
+He then pursued his dream of becoming a successful trial attorney handling a variety of cases.
 In 1989, he tried his first federal 42 USC § 1983 lawsuit regarding alleged deliberate indifference.
-After three weeks of trial the jury returned a no cause of action.
+After three weeks of trial, the jury returned a no cause of action.
 Over the years, Ron has handled thousands of state and federal claims regarding healthcare professionals.

-In 2016, Ron received his LL.M. (master in laws) in health care law from Loyola University, Chicago School of Law.
+In 2016, Ron received his LL.M.
+(Master of Law) in health care law from Loyola University, Chicago School of Law.
 His master’s thesis was titled, “The Over-Criminalization of Health Care Law through the False Claims Act Implied False Certification Theory.”

-As a dedicated martial arts practitioner with a fifth degree black (Godan) in Koei-Kan Karate-Do, Ron believes strongly in mental and physical preparation.
+As a dedicated martial arts practitioner with a fifth-degree black (Godan) in Koei-Kan Karate-Do, Ron believes strongly in mental and physical preparation.
 Effective litigation is about knowing your case as well as your opponent’s and accurately attacking your opponent’s strategy.
-The goal of litigation is to win without trial!
+The goal of litigation, he attests, is to win without trial!